bbatsov/projectile/doc/configuration.md

 By default Projectile uses `ido` as its completion system. `ido` is extremely popular and it is built into Emacs.

+!!!
+Tip

-As already noted above if you're going to use the `ido` completion it's **extremely highly** recommended that you install the optional [flx-ido package](https://github.com/lewang/flx), which provides a much more powerful alternative to `ido`'s built-in `flex` matching.
+    As already noted above if you're going to use the `ido` completion it's **extremely highly** recommended that you install the optional [flx-ido package](https://github.com/lewang/flx), which provides a much
+    more powerful alternative to `ido`'s built-in `flex` matching.

 ### Ivy (recommended)